 It is noted daily that about 30,000 websites experience a cyber-attack.
 Someone will inevitably try to hack it as your website grows.
 So, in 2021, what are you doing to keep yourself safe?

 There is always a growing buzz on developing a website.
-It is all very exciting when you see the visuals and content fill out a design that has prototypes transforming into some functioning pages and by getting closer to going to live.
+It is all very exciting when you see the visuals and content fill out a design that has prototypes transforming into some functioning pages and getting closer to going to live.
 The realities of dealing with the hackers and those with bad intentions require to be addressed amidst the anticipation of flipping the switch.

 There are some great names on it when it comes to the list of companies experiencing a cyber-attack.
 By the hands of these digital criminals, Yahoo, Equifax, and Sony are but a few corporate behemoths.
 The shakedown of colossal amounts of data and huge corporations are not involved in most of the hacks.
 The smaller companies and the independent businesses are also at great risks.

 The hackers might have targeted several businesses that may have their webspace targeted.
 Malware, brute force attacks, SQL injections, DDoS attacks are the multitude of threats involved, and they can also make use in stealing the data of the customers along with other sensitive information.
 Make sure that both you and your customers stay out of their crosshairs and remain safe with the security measures that should be present in the security checklist.

 Make sure that your website is safe from the variety of security threats that are out there before you go live, as you need to through this checklist.